AsaCapstone2016/asa/docs/INSTALL.md

 ## **Verify Webhook With Facebook Application**

-In order to receive user messages through your Facebook Page, you need to register The fb-endpoint webhook created by the deploy command.
-Copy the *entire* URL ending with "fb-endpoint" before proceeding.
+In order to receive user messages through your Facebook Page, you need to register The fb-webhook URL created by the deploy command.
+Copy the *entire* URL ending with "fb-webhook" before proceeding.

 Go to your Facebook App and under *Products -> Messenger* click "Setup Webhooks".

-Paste the URL for the fb-endpoint into the "Callback URL" field and enter the FB_VERIFY_TOKEN found in your config file.
+Paste the URL for the fb-webhook into the "Callback URL" field and enter the FB_VERIFY_TOKEN found in your config file.
 For "Subscription Fields" select **messages** and **messaging_postbacks**.